What to do when the siren sounds

 Siren test schedule

-The sirens are tested the first Saturday of each month at 12:45 p.m.
+The warning sirens throughout the City of Midland and the County of Midland are tested the first Saturday of each month at 12:45 p.m.
 A 'growl' test (not a full siren activation) is performed all other Saturdays of the month.

-The Dow Chemical sirens are tested at 10:55 a.m. on the first Monday of every month.
+Dow Chemical and the Ipark have sirens that they test as well on Mondays.
+Sirens within the Ipark are tested every Monday and two of the outdoor warning sirens for the plant are tested at 10:55 a.m. on the first Monday of every month.